thedaviddias/bfdes.in/README.md

 Source for my personal blog, built using React SSR and written in TypeScript.

-The Blog is edited by supplying Jekyll-like Markdown documents in a posts directory beneath the root.
+The Blog is edited by supplying Jekyll-compatible Markdown documents in a posts directory beneath the root.

 When the server-side code is built the posts are bundled using a custom Webpack loader.